Code Compliance Certificate

 For building consents issued from 31 March 2005, projects should be completed within two years of the granting of the building consent.

-If the work has been completed in accordance with your consent and in compliance with the Building Code, you must lodge a Code Compliance Certificate Application, accompanied by all the documentation required as part of your building consent, before the Council can issue a Code Compliance Certificate.
+If the work has been completed in accordance with your consent and in compliance with the Building Code, you must apply for a Code Compliance Certificate, accompanied by all the documentation required as part of your building consent, before the Council can issue a Code Compliance Certificate.

 If the work does not comply, the Council will issue a Notice to Fix identifying areas of non-compliance.